kiboschool/tk-web-foundations/course/src/web-foundations-july-2022.md

 ## Completing your lessons

 This page will include all the lessons for the class.
 Each week, Wasiu will add new lessons and assignments for you to work on.
-Bookmark this page to find all of your lessons.
-You can get to this page using: [https://bit.ly/tk6-wf](https://bit.ly/tk6-wf)
+Bookmark this page to find all of your lessons: [https://bit.ly/tk6-wf](https://bit.ly/tk6-wf)

 To find lessons, click the Table of Contents (three horizontal lines) on the top left corner of the page.
 You can also click the arrows to navigate to the next lesson.